loginov-rocks/Contentstack-Store-Locator/README.md

 ## Features

 1. Configurable SEO-friendly pages per country, locality, and store details.
-2. Dynamic map of stores.
+2. Dynamic stores map.
+3. Distance-based geo search with key words suggestions.
-3. Automatic redirect on locality click if it contains only one store.
+4. Automatic redirect on locality click if it contains only one store.

 ## Getting Started